 During any time or season, I would tell you to make a reservation at Albert’s Restaurant in San Diego Zoo if time permits.
-When I know our visit overlaps lunch and time permits, I like to sit on the patio here which has a little waterfall.
+When I know our visit overlaps lunch, I like to sit on the patio here, which has a little waterfall.

-Many people visit San Diego only to experience San Diego Zoo so what I like to point out is that Albert’s serves our top regional dish — the fish taco!
+Many people visit San Diego only to experience San Diego Zoo, so I like to point out that Albert’s serves our top regional dish — the fish taco!

 I think the best strategy is to focus on enjoying your day at the Zoo.
 In fact, that’s what we did for many years until I figured out where I or kids liked to eat.

-Keep an eye out for some of these places.
-They’re mentioned here because they fulfill a need (open early or popular snacks to look for) or have been mostly open.
+However, keep an eye out for some of these places.
+They’re mentioned here because they fulfill a need, open early, or offer popular snacks.

 There is a long list of options not mentioned that you can check here.